News from the Silk Road

 About the Classes:

-Music classes are taught by our faculty, in semi-private instructions.
-We are proud to keep a very low teacher-to-student ratio, between 1:2 – 1:5.
-Music classes include: voice, recorder, violin, viola, cello, viola da gamba, harpsichord.
+Our workshop provides semi-private instruction for all students.
+We are proud to keep a very low teacher-to-student ratio, between 1:2 to 1:5.
 All classes are taught in rotation: music, chamber ensemble, musicianship, dance, arts and crafts, choir, and theater.
-Also unique to the Workshop, all students will be introduced to the Baroque instrument called viola da gamba.
-By the end of the week, the children will have learned how to play this uniquely Baroque instrument!
-During assembly, we will have visits from special guests and early music specialists who may include instrument builders, performers, fencers, and others.
+During the assembly period, we will have visits from special guests and early music specialists.

-Snapshot from a typical day at the Music Discovery Workshop & Youth Collegium:
+Snapshot from a typical day at the Music Discovery Summer Camp: